|

 [IV-4]

-General view of the "Death Ramp" when the
+General view of the "Death Ramp" when

-evacuation of an entire train was complete.
-At the
+the evacuation of an entire train was

-two buildings (on the left and on the right of the
+(on the left and on the right of the

-railroad tracks), each having a tall chimney.
-Those
+railroad tracks), each having a tall

-were the crematoria II and III.
+chimney.
+Those were the crematoria II

 (The